juanmanuel0963/golang_aws_terraform_jenkins/README.md

 go run /usr/local/go/src/crypto/tls/generate_cert.go -rsa-bits 2048 -host localhost

-We will import the self-signed certificate that have been created previously.
+On the AWS Certificate Manager we will import the self-signed certificate that have been created previously.

 <img src="images/k8s-ssl-2.png"/>